 Globalization of Naver Webtoon

 Since Naver launched LINE Webtoons in 2014.
-But why Webtoons was renamed as LINE Webtoons?
-Because Naver is the operator of LINE, a popular messaging mobile app, and it had 460 million registered downloads at that time (Src).
+But why was Webtoons renamed as LINE Webtoons?
+Because Naver is the operator of LINE, a popular messaging mobile app, it had 460 million registered downloads at that time (Src).

-Now Webtoons that was known as “Naver Webtoons” in Korea, was getting introduced as “LINE Webtoons” amongst the US people.
-The aim was to offer a slew of digital cartoons in English and let the people across the globe know about the Naver’s Webtoons brand.
+Now Webtoons, known as “Naver Webtoons” in Korea, was introduced as “LINE Webtoons” in the U.S. The aim was to offer a slew of digital cartoons in English and let people across the globe know about Naver’s Webtoons brand.

 “The priority for Naver will be in securing a wide user base globally using webtoons.”